What means Maher Ordinance?

-Maher Ordinance = properties with potential subsurface chemical contamination that require a grading or building permit may be regulated under the San Francisco Maher Ordinance.
+Maher Ordinance is an environmental restriction applied to properties with potential subsurface chemical contamination that require a grading or building permit may be regulated under the San Francisco Maher Ordinance.
 These properties are part of the original area of historical contamination associated with the 1906 earthquake and fire.

 The Maher Ordinance covers areas with current or historical industrial use or zoning, areas within 100 feet of current or historical underground tanks, filled former Bay, marsh or creek areas and areas within 150 feet of a current or former elevated highway.
 If your site lies within one of these areas, you will likely be required by the SF Building Department to submit a site history (among other documents) prior to obtaining grading or excavation permits, you may be required to perform a site investigation that conforms to SF Public Health Department requirements.